orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### bid

 Bids the provided amount, if there's enough funds across funds on contract and transaction value.
-Might extend the auction if the bid is near the end.
+Might extend the auction if bidding close to auction end.
 Important: the leading bidder will not be able to withdraw funds until someone outbids them.

-*Emits AuctionBid().*
+*Emits `AuctionBid`.*

 ```solidity